 All of the accrued expenses and other payables are expected to be settled within one year or are repayable on demand.

 Note (i): The amounts due to related parties are unsecured, non-interest bearing and have no fixed terms of repayment.

-19 BANK AND OTHER LOANS
+20 BANK LOANS

-(a) The Group's short-term bank and other loans is analysed as follows:
+(a) The Group's short-term loans are analysed as follows: